In many areas, Homeowners Associations (HOAs) can present significant barriers to homeowners’ ability to install solar.

 Busby notes that Victory Solar has a streamlined process in place to ensure HOA solar approval given that they deal with HOAs on about 90% of their projects.

-“You have to make the right hires within the operations group of your organization because they’re just as important as your roof crew.
-If they’re fast on the paperwork approval it flows down through every part of the operations side.
+“You have to make the right hires within the operations group of your organization because they’re just as important as your roof crew,” he advised.
+“If they’re fast on the paperwork approval it flows down through every part of the operations side.
 As a result, we’re very quick.
 We install systems within 30 to 40 days while the industry average is 150 days.”

-Be Prepared to be Creative and Flexible
+4. Be Creative and Flexible

 - Victory Solar was able to secure approval for a client with a Spanish tile roof whose HOA had already rejected ground mount system proposals from three different contractors.
 They did this by suggesting a ballasted ground mount system with a black mesh fence screen to obscure the system from view.
 It included removing the grass and putting in white rock for a flat roof commercial system on the ground and ensuring the system was below the fence line.

-“HOAs very much prefer a solid black panel with a black screen instead of a white paper backing with a silver frame.
-When we use these kinds of panels they are more receptive to the installation and are less likely to come back with any questions, even in places that have really specific, stringent rules.”
+“HOAs very much prefer a solid black panel with a black screen instead of a white paper backing with a silver frame,” Custard explained.
+“When we use these kinds of panels they are more receptive to the installation and are less likely to come back with any questions, even in places that have really specific, stringent rules.”

-4. Educate Solar Prospects and HOAs
+5. Educate Solar Prospects and HOAs

 Laura Ann Arnold of the Indiana Distributed Energy Alliance, a state that currently has a host of solar related HOA challenges, says that “the solar industry as a whole needs to stay vigilant on HOA solar issues and work to educate the public as more people want to go solar.”

 This may mean providing homeowners with information about HOA prohibitions and restrictions regarding solar in order to encourage them to ask questions before they buy a home.
 It may also mean seeking ways to educate HOA boards about removing outdated strictures or easing overly prohibitive rules.

-As Custard explains, “as long as you’re civil with an HOA so that you don’t end up on their radar as a ‘problem person,’ they’re much more likely to help instead of hinder the process.”
+As Custard explains, “As long as you’re civil with an HOA so that you don’t end up on their radar as a ‘problem person,’ they’re much more likely to help instead of hinder the process.”